yoctoyotta1024/CLEO/_sources/intro/intro.rst.txt

 Timestepping
 ------------
-CLEO's monoidal structures (see below) are designed to allow adaptive-timestepping, meaning different microphysical processes and observers may have arbitrary time-steps which bare no relation to one another and can in general change during run-time.
-This flexibility is contained in a sub-timestepping routine which is part of CLEO's larger timestepping routine to run SDM coupled to dynamics.
+Cleo's monoidal structures (see below) are designed to allow adaptive-timestepping, meaning different microphysical processes and observers may have arbitrary time-steps which bare no relation to one another and can in general change during run-time.
+This flexibility is contained in a sub-timestepping routine which is part of Cleo's larger timestepping routine to run SDM coupled to dynamics.

 Coupling to Dynamics
 --------------------
-Whilst CLEO handles the transport of super-droplets throughout the domain, it cannot perform advection of Gridboxes' dyanmic variables itself (temperature, pressure, winds etc.).
-Instead, CLEO can be one-way or two-way coupled to a dyanmical core capable of advection.
+Whilst Cleo handles the transport of super-droplets throughout the domain, it cannot perform advection of Gridboxes' dyanmic variables itself (temperature, pressure, winds etc.).
+Instead, Cleo can be one-way or two-way coupled to a dyanmical core capable of advection.
 Nevertheless, such a dynamical core is not a necessity.
-There are many ways for CLEO to receive dynamics, which may even just involve reading data from binary files.
+There are many ways for Cleo to receive dynamics, which may even just involve reading data from binary files.

 Monoids
 -------
-A key novel feature of CLEO is the construction of monoids.
+A key novel feature of Cleo is the construction of monoids.
 We use C++20 concepts to constrain templated types for microphysics and observers.
 This ensures they satisfy monoid set properties and can be combined in well-defined ways.
 The purpose is to allow for several microphysics processes (and likewise observers) to be combined simply and flexibly whilst ensuring